The Canon EOS R100 is the most affordable and compact EOS R camera yet

 The EOS R100 is very much a beginner camera geared towards those who are just setting up from a smartphone or moving over from a camera like the Rebel T7.
 While it offers well-rounded specs and features, it is not a camera for everyone.

-The lack of a touchscreen or tilting LCD will likely be a deal breaker for some, especially those who record selfie videos and need to be able to see what they are recording.
+The lack of a touchscreen or tilting LCD will likely be a deal breaker for some, especially those who record selfie videos and need to be able to what they are recording.
 For those individuals, the R50 is likely the better choice.
-Likewise, the 6.5fps is plenty for many, but if you are someone who wants to capture lots of fast action, the R50 or R7 with their 15fps would be the to go.
+Likewise, the 6.5fps is plenty for many, but if you are someone who wants to capture lots of fast action, the R50 or R7 with their 15fps would be the way to .

-But, if you are looking for a simple, basic camera that can still produce quality images and videos without breaking the bank, the R100 will likely hit a sweet spot.
-It should make for a relatively smooth transition from a smartphone while offering enough controls for those who want some to grow.
+But, if you are for a simple, basic camera that can still produce quality images and videos without breaking the bank, the R100 will likely hit a sweet spot.
+It should make for a relatively smooth transition from a smartphone while offering enough controls for those who want some room to grow.

 Canon RF28mm F2.8 STM details

-The newest RF lens is a pancake style, meaning it is incredibly and lightweight.
+The newest RF lens is a pancake style, meaning it is incredibly slim and lightweight.
 In fact, it only sticks out an inch from your camera, making it barely noticeable.
 And it weighs a measly 4.2 ounces.
 Though the lens is designed for full-frame cameras, it will work on APS-C cameras such as the R100, offering 45mm coverage.

 This wide-angle lens offers a minimum focusing distance of 9.1 inches and a maximum magnification ratio of 0.17x.
 There is a configurable control ring that you can use to control a range of exposure settings, such as aperture, ISO, and exposure compensation.
 It uses an STM stepping motor for quiet, accurate, and smooth autofocus that will even work well for video applications.
 And the seven-blade circular aperture helps produce attractive bokeh.